'It's Madness.' Wisconsin's Election Amid Coronavirus Sparks Anger

 "I feel guilty.
 I wanted to hold out," Zemliauskas said.
 "But, of course, the risk was just too great."

 She spent three excruciating hours writing a resignation email to her city clerk.
-She said the response she got back was "terse," but understands clerks are under incredible stress right now.
+Zemliauskas said the response she got back was "terse," but she understands clerks are under incredible stress right now.

 "I thought, why should I put myself, my family and my community at risk?" she said.
 "You know, this is just outrageous.
 It's madness."